Chart Color Schemes

 AreaSearch assessment of residential development activity positions Beaudesert among the top 25% of areas assessed nationwide

-In FY-26, there have been $31.2 million in commercial approvals, indicating robust local business investment.
-Compared to Greater Brisbane, Beaudesert demonstrates similar construction activity per capita, preserving market equilibrium consistent with surrounding areas and showing strong developer confidence in the location nationally.
-The new building activity consists of 84.0% detached dwellings and 16.0% medium and high-density housing, maintaining the area's low density character while attracting space-seeking buyers with around 50 people per dwelling approval.
-Future projections estimate Beaudesert will add approximately 2,387 residents by 2041.
+The average expected construction cost value of new dwellings is $300,000.
+This year alone, $31.2 million in commercial approvals have been registered, reflecting robust commercial development momentum.
+Compared to Greater Brisbane, Beaudesert's construction activity per person is comparable, maintaining market equilibrium consistent with surrounding areas and suggesting strong developer confidence in the location.
+The new building activity consists of 84.0% detached dwellings and 16.0% medium and high-density housing, preserving the area's low density nature while attracting space-seeking buyers.

-Given current development patterns, new housing supply should readily meet demand, providing favorable conditions for buyers and potentially facilitating population growth beyond current projections.
+With around 50 people per dwelling approval, Beaudesert exhibits characteristics of a growth area.
+According to the latest AreaSearch quarterly estimate, Beaudesert is projected to add 2,179 residents by 2041.
+Given current development patterns, new housing supply should readily meet demand, providing favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development